 Aphids can cause severe yield loss when present in large numbers, and early infestations can result in crops becoming infected with pea enation mosaic virus.
-Aphids should be controlled as soon as colonies can be found on 20% of plants, particularly where crops have commenced flowering.
+For virus management it may be necessary to apply insecticides prior to flowering when aphids are present in low numbers.
+Aphids should be controlled to prevent feeding damage as soon as colonies can be found on 20% of plants, particularly where crops have commenced flowering.
 Yield can be improved by controlling aphids at any stage up to the time when four trusses of pods have been set.

 Pea cyst nematode is a very persistent soil-borne pest, often causing severe yield loss.
 Frequent cropping of peas and Vicia faba beans favours the build-up of infestations, and an adequate rotation is essential to minimise the risk of occurrence.
 Affected plants are stunted and pale, and the root systems do not develop nitrogen-fixing nodules, but become studded with white, lemon-shaped cysts.
 Correct diagnosis is essential as subsequent pea crops grown in infested fields are subject to complete failure.